EvilPort2/Sign-Language/README.md

   * A windows "Set hand histogram" will appear.
   * "Set hand histogram" will have 50 squares (5x10).
   * Put your hand in those squares.
+Make sure your hand covers all the squares.
   * Press 'c'.
 1 other window will appear "Thresh".
   * On pressing 'c' only white patches corresponding to the parts of the image which has your skin color should appear on the "Thresh" window.
   * Make sure all the squares are covered by your hand.